 The key here is not to disseminate your home base, but rather to create a cross-channel presence that considers a customer’s entire purchase journey, not just where they seal the deal.

-This idea deals goes far beyond product promotion; for example, Help Scout’s presence on Twitter has as much to do with providing great customer service through fast answers as it has to do with promoting our articles and resources.
+This idea deals goes far beyond product promotion; for example, Help Scout’s presence on Twitter has as much to do with providing great customer service through fast answers as it has to do with promoting our articles.

 Customers want your business to be accessible.
 They want to know that your support will have their backs.
 To achieve this, they need to see you engaging with other customers to get a sense that you'll be there should something go wrong.